SSRI Co-Funding of Faculty

 Please see “Procedures for Submitting Co-Funded Faculty Proposals” for guidelines.
 We recommend that department heads meet with their Deans and Associate Deans for research to ensure complete communication in this process.
 Contact Susan McHale, SSRI director, with questions.

 Departmental proposals, once developed, are forwarded to college deans, who then review them and decide which will be sent to SSRI for further consideration.
-Proposals are then reviewed and rank-ordered by the SSRI Steering Committee, who then submit them to the SSRI Directors.
-The Directors then consult with the SSRI Advisory Committee (comprised of the Vice President for Research, and the Deans from the Colleges of Agricultural Sciences, Education, Health and Human Development, The Liberal Arts, Nursing, and the Vice President for Research in the College of Medicine).
+Proposals are then reviewed and rank-ordered by the SSRI Directors' Council, who then submit them to the SSRI Directors.
+The Directors then consult with the SSRI Deans' Council (comprised of the Senior Vice President for Research, and the Deans from the Colleges of Agricultural Sciences, Education, Health and Human Development, The Liberal Arts, and the Vice Dean for Research in the College of Medicine).
 Final decisions are then made.

 Once a proposal is approved, SSRI will provide up to $3000 to departments to assist in recruitment efforts.
 SSRI then commits to paying up to 50 percent of the start-up costs as well as up to 50 percent of the salary (renewable after a successful SSRI review every five years).
 Department heads are asked to share application materials of candidates with the SSRI Director prior to campus interviews and to involve the SSRI Director in preparing the start-up package and letter of offer.
 In order to achieve the expectation of leadership in interdisciplinary research, in consultation with the department head, the SSRI Director may call upon co-funded faculty to become involved in SSRI's activities, and thus their service responsibilities in other areas of the academic mission should be limited.